mridgewayii/FSND-Linux-Server-Project/README.md

 `sudo apt-get install postgresql`

-Make sure remote access is not allowed:
+Make sure remote access is not allowed.
+By default, only local access was allowed and can be determined by looking at the following files and make sure no external IP addresses are listed:

-`sudo nano /etc/postgresql/9.3/main/pg_hba.conf`
+`sudo nano /etc/postgresql/9.5/main/pg_hba.conf`

 Create a password for postgres: